Al Simhara… dawn over the pyramids…

 Taïga would love it here… She’s always asking about a horse or at least riding lessons…

 But the grey mare assigned to her doesn’t seem to want to be ridden.
-It turns it’s behind towards Granny and tries to look menacing, stomping its hooves.
+It turns its backside towards Granny trying to look menacing, stomping its hooves and flattening the ears.
 Granny has to resign herself to ask for a little help.

 The horse is finally tacked and ready…